SolisDynamics/exploring-java-libraries-2/README.md

 - Event handling and UI architecture

 ### ✔ Accessibility (`javax.accessibility`)
+Learn how to implement the **Java Accessibility API** to build inclusive and accessible software systems.
 - Building inclusive applications
 - Supporting assistive technologies
 - Improving usability and compliance